-Walmley and Sutton Coldfield has been home to my family and I for the past 16 years where we moved up from Hollywood South Birmingham.
-The whole of Walmley is a beautifully cozy area where the pace of life is a lot calmer and a strong sense of community spirit.
+Sutton Coldfield has been home to my family and I since 1999 where we moved up from the south of Birmingham.
+Sutton Coldfield is a beautiful town with a strong sense of community spirit.
 This can be clearly be seen by its strong local resident associations and groups, church groups and over subscribed schools, where people come together to support and improve the area.
-Below I outline just a few!

 Wylde Green Neighbourhood Forum: